(2001 ) Ian Stewart & Jack Cohen, Earthlight, £10.00, pbk, 505pp, ISBN 0-7432-0743-2>

 The authors, mathematician Ian Stewart and reproductive biologist Jack Cohen, both life long science fiction fans, have hit the ground running with their first SF novel.
 Wheelers is a rattling novel bursting with ideas and colour.
 Debut novels can be a bit of a mixed bag, and while this is certainly true of Wheelers, it nonetheless entertains and is a cracking first contact story.
 The aliens are undoubtedly the stars.
 Without giving anything away, Cohen and Stewart manage to convey their alienness in a variety of ways. cf: the aliens' name of the Earth and Moon - namely, Poisonblue and Ruggedrock.
 Lovely stuff.

-Stop Press: Have just found out that a sequel is being planned whose plot takes place many years after the above...
+Stop Press: I have just found out that a sequel is being planned whose plot takes place many years after the above...

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]